scds/text-analysis-1/or-prep.md

 Once the null rows have been transformed, they should no longer be visible as their value are no longer null.
 Remove the facet by closing it, and all rows will return.
 As we tokenize the data in the next step, the placeholders will be treated as another token and preserved for later use to restored the paragraph structure of the text.

+If you change your mind about the placeholder character or otherwise notice that you have made an error, you can easily undo it by going to the "Undo / Redo" tab in the left-side pane of the interface.
+You will notice that a full history of all of the steps you have performed is preserved there, which we will return to in "[Extracting the pre-processing steps from OpenRefine](https://scds.github.io/text-analysis-1/output.html#extracting-the-pre-processing-steps-from-openrefine)."

 ## OpenRefine step 3: Tokenize

 Tokenization - in the context of computational text analysis - is the dividing of unstructured text into individual words, or *tokens*.
 Because OpenRefine works most effectively with tabular data (i.e. data stored in tables, like in a spreadsheet), we are artificially creating a tabular structure by putting each word on its own row.
 This achieves the same effect as tokenization and allows us to group identical or similar words in OpenRefine.